 Visits the Chesapeake Bay region in mid-spring, leaving in autumn to winter in the Carolinas and southward

 Snowy egrets eat mostly fish and crustaceans, but will also feed on frogs, snakes, worms and insects.
 They scurry around the water as they hunt, which is much more active than other herons and egrets, which stand still and silently stalk their prey.
 They use their feet to stir up mud under water, then stabs their bills into the water to find prey.
 Snowy egrets often forage in groups with other aquatic birds.

 Owls, hawks, raccoons and poisonous snakes prey upon snowy egrets and their young.

 In flight, the snowy egret holds its head back and its neck in a tight curve.
 It flies with rapid wingbeats and often flies in flocks when returning to roosting areas in the evening.

 This bird's call is a low croak; during breeding season, it may make a woola-woola-woola sound.

-Snowy egrets nest and breed in colonies (called rookeries) with other herons, egrets and ibises.
+Snowy egrets nest and breed in colonies, called rookeries, with other herons, egrets and ibises.
 Rookeries are found on Bay islands such as Poplar, Tangier and Fisherman.
 They nest in low shrubs or trees near the water.
 Males perform courtship rituals such as vocalizations and flight displays to attract a mate.
 Once they find a mate, the female builds a nest made out of woven sticks and twigs.
-Females lay 3-6 pale, greenish-blue eggs, which hatch in approximately 24 days.
+Females lay 3 to 6 pale, greenish-blue eggs, which hatch in approximately 24 days.
 Chicks usually fledge two weeks after hatching.
 Snowy egrets can live as long as 17 years.